niyue/osquery_tls_server_splunk_app/README.md

 ![architecture](./assets/arch.png "architecture")

-1. Every osquery node enrolls itself with the osquery TLS server Splunk app
+1. Every osquery node enrolls itself with the osquery TLS server Splunk app (<span style="color:red">red</span> lines in the above picture)
-2. User submits osquery as a Splunk search in the Splunk app
+2. User submits osquery as a Splunk search in the Splunk app (<span style="color:orange">orange</span> lines)
-3. The Splunk app distributes the osquery to all nodes enrolled
+3. The Splunk app distributes the osquery to all nodes enrolled (<span style="color:yellow">yellow</span> lines)
 4. Each osquery node receiving the osquery performs the query locally
-5. Each osquery node writes the query results back to the Splunk app once the query finishes
+5. Each osquery node writes the query results back to the Splunk app once the query finishes (<span style="color:green">green</span> lines)
-6. Splunk aggregates the distributed osquery result and presents the result to the user
+6. Splunk aggregates the distributed osquery result and presents the result to the user (<span style="color:blue">blue</span> lines)

 ## Visualizing the osquery execution using timeline
 The entire osquery execution flow of steps 2~5 in the above section can be visualized using the timeline visualization.